spencerdavidii/SQL-Injection-Lab/README.md

 ![SQL Injection finder highlighted Pinpoint ](https://github.com/user-attachments/assets/02b7726e-6c99-4f97-b5ac-c610b3e0fb62)
 "The green highlights the attack date and the blue circles the input values signaling different requests"

-### LETSDEFEND LAB: Which IP address was used for the SQL injection attack?
+### LETSDEFEND LAB: Which IP address was utilized for the SQL injection attack?
 IP addresses play an important role in cyberattacks, as attackers use them to find targets and intentionally change or steal data.
 ![SQL Injection finder highlighted IP address](https://github.com/user-attachments/assets/2ec21b6e-478b-4c8d-a451-6dc23f213e5d)
+"Highlighted IP Address"

 In the logs, multiple requests stem from 192.168.31.167.Seeing the same IP address repeatedly testing different SQLi payloads confirmed bad intentions.
 Proved that this was not accidental but a deliberate SQL Injection attack.